SvenMichaelKlose/tunix/src/bin/lisp/README.md

 # Overview

 This is a Lisp interpreter, portably written in ANSI-C.

 It offers:

-* Most effective memory usage through compacting mark-and-sweep garbage collection.
+* Most effective memory usage through compacting mark-and-sweep garbage collection.[^gc]
-* Elegant and embeddable I/O interface.
+* Elegant and embeddable I/O interface.[^io]
+* Supplementary compressed stack.[^stack]
-* Sweet syntactial sugar.
+* Sweet syntactial sugar.[^sugar]

-* Quasi-quoting and macro expansion.
-* Supplementary, compressed stack to take load off the CPU stack, supporting 6502-CPU architectures.
+[^gc]: Planned to be made interruptible to some degree.
+[^io]: Instead of providing a file number for each I/O operation an input and/or output channel must be selected beforehand, bridging the gap between plain standard I/O and multi-stream handling without making the API more complex from the start.
+Allows TUNIX Lisp to run in extremely limited environments.
+[^stack]: Synchronized with the garbage-collected object stack it holds byte tags instead of larger return addresses and other temporary, raw data.
+Also to support architectures with limited CPU stack such as MOS-6502 CPUs.
+This feature is deeply ingrained in the interpreter's design.
+[^sugar]: Dot-notation of the tre compiler and top-level quasi-quoting will be supported.
+Dot-notation uses x. for (car x), .x for (cdr x) and x.y for (slot-value x 'y).
+  For now there are short forms of quotes.

 See ROADMAP and TODO files for details on the status of this project.

-Using the cc65 compiler suite, this distribution of TUNIX Lisp is made for the following platforms:
+This distribution builds executables for these platforms using the cc65 C compiler suite:

 * Commodore C128
 * Commodore C16
 * Commodore C64
 * Commodore Plus4
-* Commodore VIC-20
+* Commodore VIC-20 (+27K)

 ## Differences to other dialects